Kenneth-Edwards/NYT_Analytics/README.md

 # Project1-Team5

-## See NYT Analysis.docx for analysis of our project
+## See NYT Analysis.docx for write-up and assessment of our project

 ## See Group 5 Project 1 Powerpoint.pptx for our charts used during presentation